 The most effective use of your time and energy is to focus on what you can control right now.
 Focusing on short-term outcomes will help you navigate each day with a sense of control, and make sure you have enough energy and motivation to keep going.

 Break problems down into manageable pieces.
 Then, prioritise what is most important to you right now and develop an action plan for moving forward.
-Always try to pull your focus back to what you are currently dealing with and watch out for signs that your brain is over-estimating levels of danger.
+Try these 10 steps to take when dealing redunandacy to help get you started.

 Instead of dreading changes, try to view them as an opportunity to learn.
 If you can see change in a positive – rather than negative – light, it can boost your resilience and help you deal with it more positively too.